spiral/docs/docs/en/framework/container.md

 ```

 > **Note**
-> Where `primary` and `secondary` are database names.
+> It's where `primary` and `secondary` are database names.

-Implement `Spiral\Core\Container\InjectorInterface` to create injection factory and define class responsible for such
+Implement `Spiral\Core\Container\InjectorInterface` to create an injection factory and define a class responsible for such
 injections:

 ```php